The International Capital Markets Review: Taiwan

 - mergers and demergers.

-While the Company Act applies to all companies, the Securities and Exchange Act applies only to public companies; however, the Securities and Exchange Act provides the principle rules for the issuing and trading of securities and the responsibilities of securities issuers, market discipline, and securities firms operation, etc.
+While the Company Act applies to all companies, the Securities and Exchange Act applies only to public companies; however, the Securities and Exchange Act provides the principle rules for the issuing and trading of securities and the responsibilities of securities issuers, market discipline, and securities firms operation, among others.

 ii Regulatory bodies and the central bank